qiyundai/catable_rn/docs/08-screens.md

   - **Radio**: Single selection from options
   - **Scale**: Numeric scale with labels
   - **Choices**: Predefined choice options
-  - **Date**: Date selection
+  - **Date**: Date selection with visual selected state
   - **Object**: Complex nested fields (e.g., nail clipping paws)
 - Button behavior:
   - For boolean-only tasks: "Yes" and "No" buttons
-  - For other tasks: "Next"/"Submit" and "Skip" buttons
+  - For other tasks: "Next"/"Submit" (disabled until task complete) and "Skip" buttons
 - Completion screen when all tasks done
 - Increments streak when all tasks completed
 - Marks tasks as shown and completed in reminder state

+**Card Display**:
+- Task question (with cat name) is the main card heading
+- No description text for most tasks (question is sufficient)
+- Fun facts appear at bottom for specific tasks (pee frequency, breathing rate)

 **Data Flow**:
 - Reads `userTasks` from store
+- Checks `taskFrequencies` for custom frequencies (per pet)
-- Filters using `TaskReminderService.getTasksForToday()`
+- Filters using `TaskReminderService.getTasksForToday()` with actual frequency (custom or default)
 - Maps tasks to task definitions from `constants/tasks.ts`
 - Updates local state for task values
 - Calls `incrementStreak()` and `markTaskAsCompleted()` when completed